ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-06-09-metrics-references.md

 ---
 ## useful metrics refs

-Nothing fancy, just a list of resources about how to do simple things right.
+nothing fancy, just a list of resources about how to do simple things right.

 ### count data